julsraemy/phd/src/loud.md

 ### Linked Art

 [Linked Art](https://linked.art) is a community and a CIDOC ([ICOM International Committee for Documentation](https://cidoc.mini.icom.museum/)) Working Group collaborating to define a metadata application profile for describing cultural heritage, and the technical means for conveniently interacting with it.
+It aims to solve problems from real data, is designed for usability and ease of implementation, which are prerequisites for sustainability.

+Linked Art presents a layered framework that distinguishes between the conceptual and implementation aspects.
+At its core, Linked Art is a [data model](https://linked.art/model/) or [metadata application profile](https://linked.art/model/profile/) that draws extensively from the RDF implementation of version 7.1.1 of CIDOC-CRM.
+The Getty Vocabularies are leveraged as core sources of identity for domain-specific terminology.
+JSON-LD 1.1 is chosen as the preferred serialisation format, promoting clarity and interoperability.
+This framework constructs common patterns, integrating conceptual models, ontologies, and vocabulary terms.
+These elements are derived from real-world scenarios and contributions from the diverse participants and institutions within the Linked Art community.

 | **Level**         | **Linked Art**                      |
 |----------------|---------------------------------|